 The mandates of this BoG are 1) to make an initial review of CE related contributions and identify the aspects to be investigated in the upcoming CE.
 2) discuss possible updates on screen content CTC.

-There are 42 technical contributions in the CE-8 related category.
+There are 82 technical contributions in the CE-8 related category (some of them are cross-check reports).
 These contributions are classified into the following 5 categories: